JonyEpsilon/gorilla-repl/README.md

 explicitly including it as a dependency in your `project.clj`.
 Full documentation for gorilla-plot is available on [its Github page](https://github.com/JonyEpsilon/gorilla-plot), but to get you started, let's give a short summary.

 There are five functions that should cover many plotting needs.
-These are:
+These functions are in the `gorilla-plot.core` namespace, so you will need to `use` or `require` it before starting.
+The functions are:

 - `(list-plot data)` where `data` can either be a sequence of y-values, or a sequence of `(x y)` pairs.
 - `(plot func [start end])` which will evaluate and plot `func` over the given range.